House Republicans vote to remove Omar from Foreign Affairs panel

 Many Democrats, however, viewed the efforts as political retribution after the Democratic-led House in 2021 voted to strip GOP Reps.
 Marjorie Taylor Greene (Ga.) and Paul Gosar (Ariz.) of their committee assignments for promoting violence against liberals.

-“There has been accountability.
-Ilhan Omar has apologized.
-She has indicated that she’ll learn from her mistakes.
-So this is not about accountability, it’s about political revenge,” House Democratic Leader Hakeem Jeffries (N.Y.) said during a press conference ahead of the vote.
+“But what’s going to take place on the floor today is not a public policy debate.
+It’s not about accountability.
+It’s about political revenge.
+That is what it’s about,” House Democratic Leader Hakeem Jeffries (N.Y.) said during a press conference ahead of the vote.

 The remarks by Omar listed in the resolution span from 2019 through 2021.
 Her most prominent comment that drew criticism came in February 2019, when the congresswoman on Twitter suggested that AIPAC, a pro-Israel lobbying group, was paying American politicians to support Israel.